 ‘Fortunately for you James, you’ve never been a hardcore skeptic that remains closed to whatever evidence is outside your belief system.
 That's why you were able to hear that voice in the air when you were camping in the Mountains.
 You were open to this visitation, even though the voice came as quite the surprise.’

 ‘Most certainly it did,’ I said.
 ‘The combined beauty and silence in the mountain meadows somehow felt magical, if not sacred… even to an agnostic.
 Everything felt so vibrantly alive.
-I think just before falling asleep under the bright stars and moon, I spoke a word of gratitude to the tranquility of nature I was enveloped in.’
+I think just before falling asleep under the bright stars and moon, I spoke a word of gratitude to the tranquillity of nature I was enveloped in.’

 ‘Talk about when the object meets subject and subject meets object!’ exclaimed Eli.
 ‘You were at once both the subject and object of your skepticism.
 So what did you, as a philosopher, do with that?’